biocore/qiime/doc/scripts/pick_otus.rst

 	`-`-suppress_uclust_prefilter_exact_match
 		Don't collapse exact matches before calling uclust [default: False] -d, `-`-save_uc_files
-		Enable preservation of intermediate uclust (.uc) files that are used to generate clusters via uclust. [default: True]
+		Enable preservation of intermediate uclust (.uc) files that are used to generate clusters via uclust.
+Also enables preservation of all intermediate files created by usearch (OTUpipe). [default: True]
+	`-`-percent_id_err
+		Percent identity threshold for cluster error detection with OTUpipe. [default: 0.97] `-`-minsize
+		Minimum cluster size for size filtering with OTUpipe. [default: 4] `-`-abundance_skew
+		Abundance skew setting for de novo chimera detection with OTUpipe. [default: 2] `-`-db_filepath
+		Reference database of fasta sequences for reference based chimera detection with OTUpipe. [default: None] `-`-perc_id_blast
+		Percent ID for mapping OTUs created by OTUpipe back to original sequence IDs. [default: 0.97] `-`-de_novo_chimera_detection
+		Perform de novo chimera detection in OTUpipe. [default: True] `-`-reference_chimera_detection
+		Perform reference based chimera detection in OTUpipe. [default: True] `-`-cluster_size_filtering
+		Perform cluster size filtering in OTUpipe.  [default: True] `-`-remove_usearch_logs
+		Disable creation of logs when usearch is called.
+Up to nine logs are created, depending on filtering steps enabled.  [default: False]
+	`-`-chimeras_retention
+		Selects subsets of sequences detected as non-chimeras to retain after de novo and refernece based chimera detection.
+Options are intersection or union.  union will retain sequences that are flagged as non-chimeric from either filter, while intersection will retain only those sequences that are flagged as non-chimeras from both detection methods. [default: union]

 **Output:**

 The output consists of two files (i.e. seqs_otus.txt and seqs_otus.log).
 The .txt file is composed of tab-delimited lines, where the first field on each line corresponds to an (arbitrary) cluster identifier, and the remaining fields correspond to sequence identifiers assigned to that cluster.
 Sequence identifiers correspond to those provided in the input FASTA file.
+Usearch (i.e. OTUpipe) can additionally have log files for each intermediate call to usearch.

 Example lines from the resulting .txt file: